IanLawrence/guide/deploy/web/automatedchef_with_ci.md

 1. The short approach is to clone an existing job i.e **DeployMasterToUAT**
     1. Log into the CI with the credentials provided by the administrator
     2. Click on create **New Item**
-    3. Enter the Item name and select copy existing item and enter the name of the Job/item you would like to clone.
+    3. Enter the Item name and select copy existing item and enter the name of the Job/item you would like to clone (e.g **DeployMasterToUAT***)
     4. Edit the cloned item and configure it to match you deployment needs.
+          * In particular, select the "Execute shell" step and enter the shell commands to run.
+                #!/bin/bash -le
+                cd infrastructure
+                bundle install
+                echo '{"run_list":["role[production]"]}' > nodes/<ipaddress_or_domainname>.json
+                bundle exec knife solo bootstrap root@<ipaddress_or_domainname> --no-host-key-verify --clean-up
 2. The longer approach is to create a new job from scratch
     1. Log into the ci with the credentials provided by the administrator and
     2. Click on create **New Item**